etingof/pysnmp/README.txt

 INSTALLATION
 ------------

-The PySNMP package uses distutils for installation:

-$ tar zxf pysnmp.tar.gz
-$ cd pysnmp
-$ python setup.py install

-Besides PySNMP, the PyASN1 [8] package must be installed.
-For secure SNMPv3 operation, the PyCrypto [9] toolkit is required.
+The PySNMP package uses distutils for package management.
+The PyASN1 [8] package is required.
+For secure SNMPv3 communication, PyyCrypto [9] should also be installed.

 OPERATION
 ---------

-As of this writing, PySNMP implements two SNMP architectures -- the first is a legacy one used in SNMPv1 & v2c specifications [5].
-It is quite protocol-oriented and, in particular, requires application to manage transport failures, access issues and so on.
+As of this writing, PySNMP implements two SNMP architectures -- the first is a legacy one specified by SNMPv1 & v2c standards [5].
+It is quite low-level and protocol-oriented by design.
+In particular, it requires application to manage transport failures, access issues and so on.

 The second model supported by PySNMP is aligned to SNMPv3 architecture, as specified in [4].
 Here is an example on querying SNMP agent